Superman (Earth-One): Infinite Crisis

 A year after the Infinite Crisis, a number of the Earth-One elements have been restored to the Post-Crisis Earth (dubbed "New Earth").
 Although several Byrne aspects, such as his portrayal of Clark's football days and love interest in Lana, remain in continuity, the Kryptonian criminal Jax-Ur has been re-introduced into "Post-Infinite Crisis" canon in the "Superman: Last Son" story arc, and Clark is revealed to have been made an honorary member of the Legion of Super-Heroes during his late teens.
 According to Clark, he met Mon-El and wrongly assumed him to have been his long-lost brother from Krypton, based on their similar names, and Superman still has a Legion flight ring in his possession.
 He is shown to have been wearing glasses as far back as his adolescent Smallville years, and he has actively been saving lives in a low-profile.

 Other versions

 Superman: Earth-One

-An original graphic novel written by J. Michael Straczynski and with art by Shane Davis.
-The story focuses on a young Superman's decisions to use his powers to help the world rather than use his powers for his own benefit.
-Due to the weekly series Trinity creating a new Earth-One this may be part of the DC Multiverse, as Straczynski said that it is not part of the main DCU.
+Superman: Earth One is an original graphic novel written by J. Michael Straczynski and illustrated by Shane Davis.
+The story focuses on a young Superman's decisions to use his powers to help the world rather than for his own benefit.
+Due to the weekly series Trinity creating a new Earth-One, the story may be part of the DC Multiverse, as Straczynski said that it is not part of the main DCU.